Estimating average causal effects from patient trajectories: Experiments

 \subsection{Case study using real-world data}

-\textbf{Setting:} We demonstrate the value of DeepACE for a real-world patient trajectories collected in a clinical study.
+\textbf{Setting:} We demonstrate the value of DeepACE for real-world patient trajectories collected in a clinical study.
 For this purpose, we analyze data from $N = 928$ patients with low back pain (LBP) \cite{Nielsen.2017}.
-The dataset consists of pain as a time-varying outcomes recorded via assessments at $T=3$ time steps over the course of a year.
-Pain intensity is our outcome of interest, $Y_{t+1}$.
-As treatment, we consider whether a patient has been doing physical labor or was exempt such as by recommendation of a medical professional.
-Covariates are given by perceived disability and 127 risk factors (\eg, age, gender).
-Hence, we are interested in the causal effect of whether patients have been allowed/disallowed to do physical labor on pain intensity.
-As of now, little is understood about potential between-patient heterogeneity in LBP progression.
-Due to that, medical research is interested in identifying different phenotypes whereby LBP is classified into different subgroups with clinical meaningful interpretation.
-We thus estimate average causal effects for two patient cohorts, namely (1)~severe LBP and (2)~mild LBP \cite{Nielsen.2017}.
-We repeated this for $K=20$ evaluations with variational droupout for uncertainty estimation.
+Here, we are interested in the causal effect of whether patients have been allowed/disallowed to do physical labor (binary treatments) on pain intensity (outcome).
+Thus, the treatment interventions of interest are $a = (1, 1, 1)$ (physical labor) and $b = (0, 0, 0)$ (stop physical labor) with $T=3$.
+Medical research is interested in identifying different phenotypes whereby LBP is classified into different subgroups with clinical meaningful interpretation.
+We thus estimate average causal effects $\psi_i = \theta^a_i - \theta^b_i$ for two patient cohorts, namely (1)~severe LBP ($i=1$) and (2)~mild LBP ($i=2$) \cite{Nielsen.2017}.

 \textbf{Results:} We make several observations relevant for medical practice (Fig.~\ref{fig:plt_backpain}): (i)~Both ACEs are positive, which is line with medical knowledge implying that physical labor may worsen LBP progression. (ii)~Surprisingly, the ACE is larger for the group with mild LBP.
-While this may not sound not intuitive at first, it matches common medical practice: patients with mild LBP are rarely recommended to stop physical labor.
-Hence, our results suggest that physical labor should be also stoped for mild LBP, as this would eliminate negative effects for observed pain. (iii)~The variance is much larger for mild LBP, indicating that impact of physical labor and thus quality of care is more heterogeneous.
+Hence, our results suggest that physical labor should be also stopped for mild LBP, as this would eliminate negative effects for observed pain. (iii)~The variance is much larger for mild LBP, indicating that impact of physical labor is more heterogeneous.